RichJames/gauss-jordan/README.md

 The result column could be aligned, but this is a good first start.

-**infinite-solutions-p**: is a predicate test that can be applied to a matrix to determine if it has a discrete solution or if infinite solutions are possible for the matrix.
+**infinite-solutions-p**: is a predicate test that can be applied to a matrix to determine if it has a discrete solution or if infinite solutions are possible.

 **no-solutions-p**: is a predicate test that can be applied to a matrix to determine if it can be solved at all.